TRaSH-Guides/Guides/docs/Downloaders/Deluge/Basic-Setup.md

 ### Pre-allocated Files

-Pre-allocated disk space for the added torrents, this limits fragmentation and also makes sure if you use a cache drive or a feeder disk that the space is available.
+Pre-allocate disk space for the added torrents.
+This limits fragmentation and also makes sure if you use a cache drive or a feeder disk, that the space is available.

 !!! success ""
     **Suggested: `Enabled`**